jnebrera/Amateur_Basketball_Broadcasting/README.md

 Finally, referees' silhouettes might also enter that area, but as they participate of the sense of “game motion” it doesn’t affect our concept.

 ```
-NOTE: As seen on the example captured imagez, some optical distorsion might be still present after the camera does the dewarping.
+As seen on the example captured imagez, some optical distorsion might be still present after the camera does the dewarping.
 This is only relevant if it affects the pose area.
 I don't have a real camera yet to test this scenario.
-Lets consider this doesn't happen, and if a later stage it is discovered otherwise, we might require a further optical correction stage.
+Lets consider this
+doesn't happen, and if a later stage it is discovered otherwise, we might require a further optical correction stage.
 As this is not relevant to the "algorithm" stages, we can assume for now it is not relevant.
 ```

 # The hardware